Feds say heroin, fentanyl remain biggest drug threat to US

 WASHINGTON (AP) — Opioid overdose deaths hit the highest level ever recorded in the United States last year, with an estimated 200 people dying per day, according to a report by the U.S. Drug Enforcement Administration.

-Preliminary figures show about 72,000 people died in 2017 from opioid-related overdoses across the country.
+Preliminary figures show more than 72,000 people died in 2017 from opioid-related overdoses across the country.
 About a week ago, U.S. health secretary Alex Azar said overdose deaths have now begun to level off, but he also cautioned that it was too soon to declare victory.

 The DEA’s National Drug Threat Assessment, which is being released Friday, shows that heroin, fentanyl and other opioids continue to be the highest drug threat in the nation.
 But federal officials are concerned that methamphetamine and cocaine are being seen at much higher levels in areas that haven’t historically been hotspots for those drugs.
 The DEA is also worried that people are exploiting marijuana legalization to traffic cannabis into the illicit market or to states that don’t have medicinal or so-called recreational use marijuana laws, according to the report.